krlu/Abel/README.md

 Note that the tests may take up to 15 minutes to complete, due to testing against large prime numbers.
 If you wish to skip these tests, navigate to the [Test Suite](https://github.com/krlu/MET-CS-789/blob/master/src/test/scala/org/bu/metcs789/Tests.scala) and comment out the two tests at the bottom

-## Running the Experiment
-Go to the the [Main Experiment Class](https://github.com/krlu/MET-CS-789/blob/master/src/main/scala/org/bu/metcs789/FinalProjectExperiment.scala) and run the main method